Hacker's terminal screen with glowing amber command glyphs and forge-spark effects on a slate-black background

 Gates25Validation gates referenced in slices, no deferred-work markers

-Exit codes: 0 = pass (≥60), 1 = fail (<60).
+Exit codes: 0 = pass (โ‰ฅ60), 1 = fail (<60).
 Also available as: forge_analyze MCP tool.

 Each model analyzes independently for: root cause, failure modes, reproduction steps, impact assessment, fix recommendations, regression risk.
+Results are returned inline to the calling agent (no on-disk persistence by default).

 pforge run-plan <plan-file>

-Execute a hardened plan — spawn CLI workers for each slice, validate at every boundary, track tokens and cost.
+Execute a hardened plan, spawn CLI workers for each slice, validate at every boundary, track tokens and cost.

 FlagTypeDefaultDescription

---estimatebooleanCost prediction only, no execution
+--estimatebooleanCost prediction only, no execution.
+Always backed by forge_estimate_quorum, never hand-computed.

 --assistedbooleanHuman codes, orchestrator validates gates